pyokagan/CS2103AUG2016-T11-C4-main/docs/UserGuide.md

     ![alt text](./images/userguide/2.png "")

     Notice how `bake potatoes` is below `Learn Task Tracker`.
-That's because `bake potatoes` is of number 2 priority, while `Learn Task Tracker` with an undefined priority takes the default highest priority number of 0.
+That's because `bake potatoes` is of priority number 2, while `Learn Task Tracker` with an undefined priority takes the default highest priority number of 5.

 7. Let's add deadline tasks with due date and time.